Circle Kei Motors logoCIRCLE KEI MOTORS

 Once the ship docks at Honolulu Harbor, the container is unloaded or the truck is driven off the RoRo vessel.
 It then goes through U.S. Customs and Border Protection clearance.
 The truck cannot be released until customs confirms the import paperwork matches the vehicle and the 25-year exemption is in order.

-Step 6: Hawaii Registration and Safety Inspection
+Step 7: Registration and Safety Inspection

 What Affects the Timeline?